MicrocontrollersDev/MigratingToLatest/README.md

 TODO: MultiMC support + maybe images

+0. Make sure you close Minecraft and the Minecraft launcher before installing Fabric, otherwise unexpected things can happen.
 1. Download the [Fabric installer](https://fabricmc.net/use).
     - If you are on Windows, use the `.EXE` version of the installer on the right.
     - If you are on any other operating system or the `.EXE` version is not working for you, then use the `.JAR` version on the left.